tezzutezzu/openFrameworks/docs/osx.md

 1. Right click the "addons" group in your project
 2. Select New Group
-3. Name the group whatever the addon is
+3. Select and Rename the group with the addon's name
+4. Add Files to your project (under File menu).
-4. Drag the 'src' or 'libs' folder in the newly created group from the Finder
+5. Select the 'src' or 'libs' folder in the addon folder

+Xcode is smart enough to add the eventual Header paths to your project so you don't need to do that.

 (screenshot of final folder structure)

-Failed
+Failed Build
 -------------
-If your sketch failed to build
+There are a few common issues that cause your sketch build to fail:

-- Lexical or Preprocessor Issue: "'tr1/memory' not found" (wrong Base SDK)
+- Lexical or Preprocessor Issue: "'tr1/memory' not found" You need to change your Base SDK (see below)
-- Workspace integrity

 - "TargetConditionals.h" not found
+Xcode Terminal may not be installed (see above for instructions)

 - Undefined symbols for architecture i386
+This usually happens when addons have been added incorrectly (see above for instructions)